-General Requirements Determine the intended conditioned spaces and location of air and thermal boundaries.
-WA 1.0 Existing wall insulation shall be no mor e than R-4, defined as 11⁄2" thick or less.
-V VA 1.0 All cavities in all exterior walls are filled WA 1.2 d, including small cavities above, below ar d beside doors and windows.
-Before replacing siding, holes are filled WA 1.4 with fitted plugs or covered with tar pape r, counter flashed, and stapled.
-Plugs are sealed, weatherproof, and rea ady to paint.
-WA 1.3 Replaced siding is nailed with corrosion n-resistant nails, and any raw wood is prir ned or sealed.
+Gen General Requirements Determine the intended conditioned spaces and location of air and thermal boundaries.
+WA 1.0 Existing wall insulation shall be no mor re than R-4, defined as 11⁄2" thick or le ss.
+WA 1.0 All cavities in all exterior walls are filled WA 1.2 d, including small cavities above, belo w and beside doors and windows.
+Before replacing siding, holes are filled WA 1.4 with fitted plugs or covered with tar paper, counter flashed and stapled.
+Plugs are sealed, weatherproof and rea dy to paint.
+WA 1.3 Replaced siding is nailed with corrosion n-resistant nails, and any raw wood is s primed or sealed.
 WA 1.4 Open walls are air sealed and insulated air barrier.
-WA 1.5 to R-15 minimum (or cavity is filled) and covered with a vapor-permeable Obtained homeowner's permission for all walls insulated from the interior.
-WA 1 6 If applicable, knee wall and/or rim joist insulation installed in accordance with AT 1.13 and AT 2.6 and/or UN 1.6 and UN 2.9, respectively. ı Walls Containing Active Knob and Tube I Be Performed Prior to Installing Insula A - All active knob and tube wiring has been decommissioned and removed before ore insulation is installed.
-IN 1.3 B - The electrical system has been inspected and has received written approval by a certified electrical inspector or general supervising electrician employed by a licensed electrician before insulation is added.
+WA 1.5 t to R-15 minimum (or cavity is filled) and covered with a vapor-permeable Obtained homeowner's permission for all walls insulated from the interior.
+V VA 1.6 If applicable, knee wall and/or rim joist insulation installed in accordance with AT 1.13 and AT 2.6 and/or UN 1.6 and UN 2.9, respectively.
+Sha Walls Containing Active Knob and Tube ation: Ш A - All active knob and tube wiring has B - The electrical system has been inspected and has received written approval by a certified electrical inspector or general supervising electrician employed by a licensed electrician before insulation is added.
 A copy of this written approval has been provided to the customer.
 IN 1.3 Enclosed wall cavities with active knob and tube wiring may be left uninsulated as long as this area is equal to or less than 10% of the total uninsulated exterior wall area of the conditioned space.
 This area shall not be eligible for incentives.
 WA 1.1 Print Print Name: Signature: Date: